 - Learned behaviour is highly influenced by the environment

-- The ability or capacity to learn may be a product of an animals genes, rather than the specific behaviour; however, without experiences the organism does not develop the behaviour
+- The ability or capacity to learn may be a product of animals genes, rather than the specific behaviour; however, without experiences, the organism does not develop the behaviour

 Examples: Acquisition of language & social skills and domesticated behaviour in pets